Tectonics, Earthquakes, Volcanoes

 There are three types of stress:

-When tension, side-to-side stretching occurs, ductile rocks will stretch, resulting in a thinner crust and a slight depression.
+When tension, side-to-side stretching or pulling apart occurs, ductile rocks will stretch, resulting in a thinner crust and a slight depression.

 Sometimes a whole series of normal faults occur resulting in a series of blocks which stand as ridges, and blocks which have slipped down as valleys.
 This is referred to as horst (ridges) and graben (valley) topography.
 See Figure 13.13 / 12.13, “Faulted landscapes.”
 (4CE p.
 396; 3CE p.360)